Buom01/opengraph-metadata-parser/README.md

 ```
 ## API
 ### parsePage (exported as default)

-Arguments: html, baseUrl
+Arguments: (html, baseUrl)

 Return value: Object

 Description:
-Take `html` source-code of a page along its `baseUrl` which is the website main URL with the proto (as https://) but without the trailing slash.
+> Take `html` source-code of a page along its `baseUrl` which is the website main URL with the proto (as https://) but without the trailing slash.
-It return an Object with key that are independant and may be `undefined`, `String`, and sometime `Integer`, `Array` of `String`.
+> It return an Object with key that are independant and may be `undefined`, `String`, and sometime `Integer`, `Array` of `String`.

-Possible return keys are:
+Possible returned keys are:
 - `title`
 - `type` (from "og:type")
 - `url` (page URL in a convenient format)